-Financial Management Code - 2023/24 Action Plan
+Financial Management Code - 2024/25 Action Plan

-Areas for improvement Standard Key actions Who When Carry out a review of qualified finance staff, progression and learning opportunities to address current recruitment issues within Finance В Develop a Workforce Planning Strategy for Finance - including consideration of: a.
+Areas for improvement Standard Key actions Who When Carry out a review of qualified finance staff, progression and learning opportunities to address current recruitment issues within Finance, including the Pension Fund team В Develop a Workforce Planning Strategy for Finance - including consideration of: a.
 Current business partnering way of working b.
 The need for a joined-up approach across all of Finance with other support services c.
-Roles and responsibilities of Finance and services and the approach to embedding good financial management d.
+Roles and responsibilities of Finance and services to be reviewed.
+The implementation of Oracle/EPM will provide a tool for budget managers to use to embed good financial management and accountability d.
 The right balance of resources and grades reflecting the level of work within the teams e.
 Career grades for trainees f.
-The introduction of a more structured career path within teams to ensure there are sufficient opportunities for progression/retention Review training opportunities for staff in Finance, including apprenticeships Develop a training and development plan for all staff in Finance Finance March 2024 The Medium-Term Financial Strategy (MTFS) identifies a funding gap in future years.
+The introduction of a more structured career path within teams to ensure there are sufficient opportunities for progression/retention.
+Review training opportunities for staff in Finance, including apprenticeships.
+Develop a training and development plan for all staff in Finance Finance SMT March 2025

+Areas for improvement Standard Key actions Who When The Medium-Term Financial Strategy (MTFS) identifies a funding gap in future years.
 Savings plans should be developed for the whole period of the plan.
-E, F, G, I, K, L Update the MTFS and publish in July 2023, with a five-year outlook for revenue Move to longer term planning with a focus on identifying savings in two phases - initially for 2024/25 and 2025/26 and then across the whole period of the MTFS Develop closer working of the revenue and capital planning process, both in the development of the MTFS and annual budget ELT / Finance SMT February 2024

-Areas for improvement Standard Key actions Who When Include capital planning and monitoring as part of the Directors business planning process 5.
-Continue to further strengthen the links between financial planning and corporate planning 6.
-Ensure that addressing the financial challenges is owned across ELT and Cabinet 7.
-Review the current use of data, evidence and scenario planning to inform the MTFS assumptions 8.
-Investigate greater use of benchmarking to consider service delivery in terms of value for money, cost effectiveness and cost reduction/income opportunities Requirements of the Financial Management Code to be reflected in the Treasury Management and Capital Strategies.
-Review Treasury Management and Capital Strategies ahead of the budget process for 2024/25, to ensure compliance with the Financial Management Code Finance SMT February 2024 The MTFS and capital programme to reflect the long-term approach where service contracts are in E, G, I, K, L 1.
-Publish the MTFS in summer 2023 that will focus on a five-year period for the revenue budget.
-ELT/ Finance SMT July 2023 place, to demonstrate the contracts can be funded over the whole period of the contract.
+E, F, G, I, K, L Update the MTFS and publish in July 2024, with a five-year outlook for revenue.
+Move to longer term planning with a focus on identifying savings in two phases - initially for 2025/26 and then for the longer term a deeper structural approach is likely to be required with consideration as to how services are provided and priorities within the limited financial resources.
+Continue to develop closer working of the revenue and capital planning process, both in the development of the MTFS and annual budget.
+Include capital planning and monitoring as part of the Directors business planning process.
+Continue to further strengthen the links between financial planning and corporate planning, including risk management.
+Ensure that addressing the financial challenges is owned across ELT and Cabinet.
+Review the current use of data, evidence and scenario planning to inform the MTFS assumptions.
+Investigate greater use of benchmarking to consider service delivery in terms of value for money, cost effectiveness and cost reduction/income opportunities.
+ELT / Finance SMT Februar y 2025 The MTFS and capital programme to reflect the long-term approach where service contracts are in place, to demonstrate the contracts can be funded over the whole period of the contract.
 The MTFS to cover a ten-year period and focus on future years savings plans including demand pressures.
-2. Develop the Capital Strategy that will be agreed at County Council in February 2024, in line with the Asset Management Strategy to reflect the Council's plans for the next 10 to 15 years.
-ELT/ Finance SMT February 2024
+E, G, I, K, L Publish the updated MTFS in summer 2024 that will focus on a five-year period for the revenue budget.
+Review the Capital Strategy that will be agreed at County Council in February 2025, in line with the Asset Management Strategy to reflect the Council's plans for the next 10 to 15 years.
+ELT/ Finance SMT ELT/ Finance SMT July 2024 Februar y 2025